errorxyz/mitmproxy/docs/src/content/concepts-protocols.md

 ## HTTP/3

 HTTP/3 support in mitmproxy is based on [aioquic](https://github.com/aiortc/aioquic).
-Mitmproxy's HTTP/3 functionality is still experimental and only available in reverse proxy mode.
+Mitmproxy's HTTP/3 functionality is only available in reverse proxy and transparent proxy based modes.

 ##### Known Limitations

 - *Replay*: Client Replay is currently broken.
 - *Supported Versions*: mitmproxy currently only supports QUIC Version 1.
 Version 2 (RFC 9369) is not supported yet.
-- *Implementation Compatibility*: mitmproxy's HTTP/3 support has only been extensively tested with cURL.
-  Other implementations are likely to exhibit bugs.

 ## WebSocket